cs3219-project-ay2223s1-g22/project-report/README.md

 - Give students an effective way to improve their ability to articulate key technical concepts
 - Serve as a platform for students to learn from one another
-- Expose students to practice questions that improve their understanding of relevant technical concepts
+- Expose students to practice questions that can materially improve their understanding of relevant technical concepts

 # Functional Requirements